Drake–Northern Iowa rivalry: Men's Basketball

 The Panthers and Bulldogs first played in men's basketball in 1908; however, they only played six games prior to the 1980s.
 Northern Iowa upset top seed Kansas advancing to the NCAA Division I Sweet Sixteen in 2010.
 Drake appeared in the 1969 NCAA Division I Final Four (narrowly falling to UCLA) and has appeared in three NCAA Division I Elite Eights.
-They have combined for twelve Missouri Valley Conference regular season championships (Northern Iowa 3, Drake 9) and six Missouri Valley Conference tournament championships (Northern Iowa 5, Drake 1).
+They have combined for thirteen Missouri Valley Conference regular season championships (Northern Iowa 3, Drake 10) and seven Missouri Valley Conference tournament championships (Northern Iowa 5, Drake 2).
 The Panthers also won the 1990 Mid-Continent Conference tournament.

 In 2019 Northern Iowa upset the number two seed co-regular season champion Drake in the Missouri Valley Conference tournament semifinals.
 The Bulldogs returned the favor in 2020 upsetting the number one seed Panthers in the Missouri Valley Conference tournament quarterfinals becoming the first eight or lower seed to defeat a one seed.
 The teams would have played again in the 2021 Missouri Valley Conference quarterfinal; however, the game was canceled due to COVID-19 issues within the Northern Iowa program causing Drake to advance in a walkover.
 They also met in the earlier rounds of the Missouri Valley Conference tournament on four occasions, splitting those games.

 °The 2021 Missouri Valley Conference Tournament game scheduled for March 5 in Saint Louis was canceled due to a COVID-19 issue within the Northern Iowa program.
 Drake advanced to the semifinals in a walkover.